Edenbel27/mini_help_desk/README.md

 Mock lookups in tools/. customer_lookup is used by the escalation agent to fetch the customer's record. subscription_lookup is available for billing questions.

-Persistence

-State can be saved using a LangGraph SQLite checkpointer, keyed by ticket id, so runs can be resumed or inspected.
-Enable it by passing a checkpointer to compile():

-pythonfrom langgraph.checkpoint.sqlite import SqliteSaver

-with SqliteSaver.from_conn_string("checkpoints.sqlite") as cp:
-    app = workflow.compile(checkpointer=cp)

 Run

 - bashpip install -r requirements.txt